Tulane outside linebacker Patrick Johnson excelling as pass rusher, reaching 10 season sacks

 There is some truth to that statement, and some modesty as well.

 “I told him once you get comfortable, you are going to be able to do what you do, so don’t get frustrated,” senior safety Roderic Teamer said.
 “I could communicate with him pretty easily because we are on the same side of the field.
-He kept grinding, kept balling and I’m excited to see how he’s going to take over next year when I’m gone.”
+He kept grinding, kept balling, and I’m excited to see how he’s going to take over next year when I’m gone.”

-He took over quite a bit this year.
+Johnson took over quite often this year.
 Of the four Tulane defensive players named second-team All-American Athletic Conference, Johnson had the strongest case for first team.
-His sack total is second to East Carolina’s Nate Harvey (14 ½) and ninth nationally.
-He ranks fifth in the league in tackles for loss and second in fumbles forced (4).
+His sack total is second in the AAC to East Carolina’s Nate Harvey (14½) and ninth nationally.
+He ranks fifth in the league in tackles for loss and second with four forced fumbles.

 “We turned him loose on the edge,” Curtis said.
 “Last year he had to play 4-technique (lined up over an offensive tackle) and didn’t have near the production he’s having this year.
 He’s a big, physical player who’s hard to block.”